elenajoldzic/bomber-quest/README.md

 Each level is progressively harder, so strategize your movements and bomb usage carefully.

 Enjoy playing Bomberman!
-If you encounter any issues, feel free to reach out to the development team.
+If you encounter any issues, feel free to reach out to the development team(Elena Joldzic, Berkay Ibrahim Çelik).